Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Experiments on flat terrain

 The simulation is part of the Locosim framework~\cite{focchi2023locosim}\footnote{Source code is available at the following \href{https://github.com/mfocchi/tracked_robot_simulator.git}{(link)}.}.
 As terrain model, we assume a firm ground (\ie{} cohesion is null) with a a very low friction coefficient $\mu = 0.1$ to emulate a challenging environment.
 As reference trajectory we created a chicane with a deliberately discontinuous velocity profile in ${}_bv_x^d$ and $\omega_z^d$.
 The robot is meant to accelerate forward in a linear motion then a sharp left turn at $t=t_1$ is followed by a right turn at $t=t_2$.
 The velocity reference is as follows { { }} with $t_1 = \SSI{2}{\second}$, $t_2=\SSI{12}{\second}$ and $t_{\mathrm{end}} = \SSI{20}{\second}$, $v_{\max}^d= \SSI{0.2}{\meter\per\second}$ and $\omega_{\max}^d = \SSI{0.3}{\radian\per\second}$.
 The reference states are obtained by integration of~\eqref{eq:unicycle_desired} with \eqref{eq:open_loop_vel_reference} as inputs, while the initial robot state has been set to $[x_0, y_0, \varphi_0]^\top = [\SSI{0.05}{\meter}, \SSI{0.03}{\meter}, \SSI{0.01}{\radian}]^\top$, deliberately different from the initial reference $[0, 0, 0]^\top$.
 We also simulate the presence of actuation uncertainties by adding a Gaussian noise $n \sim \mathcal{N}(0,0.02)$ \USI{\radian\per\second} to the actuator inputs.
 We set gains $k_p=10$ and $k_\varphi=1$ for both controllers.
 Figure~\ref{fig:cloop_xy} reports the $X-Y$ plots for the simulation experiments showing the superiority of the SLC controller.
 Figure~\ref{fig:cloop_track_errors}, instead, shows that the UC controller has a maximum Cartesian error of $\SSI{10}{\centi\meter}$, while the SLC manages to keep it always below $\SSI{3}{\centi\meter}$.
 The tracking of the orientation is also significantly improved with the slippage-aware controller.

 Figure~\ref{fig:cloop_plot_slippage_pred} shows the results of the prediction of $\beta_L$(upper plot), $\beta_R$(middle plot) and $\alpha$ (bottom plot) parameters.
 The prediction for $\beta_L$ and $\beta_R$ is accurate good except when there are velocity discontinuities, which reveal a more complex dependency on acceleration.
 This behavior is reasonable, as longitudinal slippage depends on inertia, and abrupt changes in wheel speed (e.g., due to nonsmooth variations in $\omega_z$) can induce slippage.
 Our function approximator was trained using only velocity terms and therefore could not capture these effects.
 The prediction of $\alpha$ is also correct (its sign is opposite to the steering speed $\omega_z$) just showing a slight under-compensation.
-Finally, in Fig.~\ref{fig:cloop_track_errors_sim_real} we report a comparison of the tracking performances of the slippage-aware controller both in simulation and real experiments for the same chicane trajectory.
-Experimental results are also reported in the accompanying video \footnote{The accompanying video can be found at this \href{https://www.dropbox.com/scl/fi/5fsrmr94c3jnhkgaomxw7/video.mp4?rlkey=ukn7zakvjko3bmwwuy42yrrq7}{(link)}}.